stevleibelt/General_Howtos/filesystem.d/btrfs.d/README.md

 sudo btrfs balance status usage /
 ```

-## Create btrfs RAID 1 with a cached device using lvm
+## Create btrfs with a cached device using lvm

+This example is for the usecase to create a RAID 1 but can be used for a single HDD too.

 It assumed that you have one cache device and two hdds in the following device list: